 The best diet is the one that you are able to maintain and make a lifestyle.
 To me that’s Atkins, been for years now.
 Therefore I wouldn’t recommend eating every couple of hours but instead having 3 meals a day.
 On atkins snacking isn’t necessary because your blood sugar doesn’t crash.
 But you have to study it before deciding whether it’s your thing.

 What I can say from experience, VLCD’s are NEVER a good idea.
 They are a perfect way to lose all muscle tissue, keep the fat and you’re very likely to gain everything back and you’ll probably end up larger by every round.

 Excercicing does help but if you don’t pay attention to what you eat, you won’t lose weight unless you train like a pro several hours a day.
-And the pro’s are always very concerned of their diet, too…posted over 4 years ago
+And the pro’s are always very concerned of their diet, too…posted almost 5 years ago

 i agree with above you do not need to be loosing that much.
 Every 1 pound of fat is 3500 calories, that means the average weight you should be looking at loosing is 1 to a maximum of 2 pounds a week, this means loosing 500 -1000 calories a day either through snacks / soda / food you do not need or excersise.